What Happened the Night of March 20, 1995?

 Julie had no known enemies and was generally liked by many different groups of people.
 Those who knew Julie don’t think she would willingly get into a car with someone she didn’t know.
 Julie wouldn’t wait outside alone in an area where she thought she wasn’t safe.
 After all, the strip mall where she worked still had stores open—a liquor store, a Wendy’s, a Safeway.
 Greenbelt is known for its police presence and it wouldn’t have been unusual to see a patrol car standing or parked somewhere in the strip mall.
 People were rollerblading in the parking lot, friends and acquaintances of Julie saw or spoke to her up to moments before she vanished.
 She was there and then she was not.

 The next morning, her body was found alongside a road named Daisy Lane, which is located just a few short miles from where she was taken.
-She was badly beaten, her throat strangled and cut.
-We believe that she fought her attacker(s) to the end.
-We are uncertain if she ever had the chance to flee or scream.
+She had been strangled and her throat cut.
+There was no sign of sexual assault.
 No one knows if she knew her attacker(s) or if she was the victim of a random predator looking for an opportunity.

 We’re hoping that someone remembers something that will help solve this senseless murder.
 A Look Back: March 1995.